RENCI-NRIG/x-cite/theme2/SF100/slides.md

 ## The shell

-- A program that accepts commands
-- Shell passes commands to the OS to execute
+- A program that accepts commands, and passes those commands to the OS to execute.
 - A popular shell is `bash`, which is the default on `lnx201`.

 ## Bash

 - "Bourne-again shell"
-  - (Based on the earlier Bourne shell)
+  - Based on an earlier Bourne shell, thus the "again".
-  - from the [GNU project][gnu]
+  - Developed by the [GNU project][gnu].
-  - `/bin/bash` is the program
+  - On `lnx201`, `/bin/bash` is the program.
 - For documentation: `info bash` or `man bash`.

 [gnu]: http://gnu.org/